pumpingstationone/shopmon/README.md

 ## Files

 ### `/img`
-This directory contains `ps1firstfloor.jpg`, a blueprint exported from Sketchup from Gary.
-It also has `activity.gif` which is an animated gif used to indicate whether anyone is occupying a particular space
+This directory contains `ps1firstfloor.jpg`, a blueprint exported from Sketchup of the floorplan of [Pumping Station: One](https://pumpingstationone.org).
+It also has `activity.gif` which is an animated gif used to indicate whether anyone is occupying a particular space.

 ### `hub.go`
-File straight from the [Gorilla](https://github.com/gorilla/websocket) Websocket project for Go
+File straight from the [Gorilla](https://github.com/gorilla/websocket) Websocket project for Go.

 ### `mqtt.go`
-For listening to messages on the MQTT server on `glue.pumpingstationone.org`.
-When it sends a message it puts it on an internal channel
+For listening to messages on the MQTT server.
+When it sends a message it puts it on a buffered internal channel for the function in `main.go` to read.

 ### `main.go`
 This file sets up the web server, creates a websocket-based site, and listens on the internal channel for messages from `mqtt.go` above.
 It streams the messages slightly modified to include a small html snippet to show the `activity.gif` image which is then sent to the html page.